geraldvillorente/parehas/README.md

 --------
 A Drush utility module that extends the capability of `sql-sync` command to allow normal users to sync data across environments.

+NOTE: This module is not really for production yet.